 - Bandit Breath is a favorite among our team thanks to its awesome potency and relatively large yield for its small size.
 Flavor varies by the phenotype of this one but it’s always pungent and a pleasure to consume.

 - Chinook Haze: This sativa-dominant hybrid makes the list because of its relatively small size, quick grow time, and amazing flavor.
 Hailing from the Colorado favorite, Tangerine Haze, this pungent, citrus-flavored strain offers an uplifting high from a high-yielding plant.

 - Full Moon Fever: Full Moon Fever is the child of Durban Poison, one of the most popular cannabis strains of all time.
-The plant itself is not too small or too large but still produces dense, trichrome-packed buds as though it were a pure indica.
-The classic Durban flavors of anise and black licorice lead the way toward a powerful head high with ample motivation to back it up.
+The medium-sized plant produces dense, trichrome-packed buds as though it were a pure indica.
+The classic Durban features flavors of anise and black licorice.
+Users will soon experience a powerful head high with ample motivation to back it up.

 Do you have a favorite strain?
 We’d love to hear about it.